Chances Are You Own a Pair of Flip Flops and Love Them!

 Nearly everyone loves flip flops!
-They are fun, versatile, and if you find a great pair, they are über comfortable and because they are so easy to wear; they are timeless and universal.
-There are probably an alien or two wearing a pair, showing off their three-toed pedicure somewhere.
+They are fun, versatile, and if you find a great pair, they are über comfortable because they are so easy to wear.
+They are timeless and universal.
+There is probably an alien or two wearing a pair, showing off their three-toed pedicure somewhere!
 They are certainly an undeniable part of American shoe culture.

-Called zori, it is a shoe, of sorts, that hit American shores (and stores) straight out of the land of the rising sun, transported here by soldiers returning from Japan in the 40s and Korea in the 50s and, like magic, America’s love of flip flops began.
+Called zori in Japan, it is a shoe, of sorts, that hit American shores (and stores) straight out of the land of the rising sun.
+It was transported to America by soldiers returning from Japan in the 40s and Korea in the 50s and, like magic, America’s love of flip flops began.

-Flip flops have their roots as far back as 4000 B. C Egypt.
-In all probability, because of their simplicity, they were probably the very first footwear design.
+Flip flops have their roots as far back as 4000 B. C Egypt in recorded history.
+In all probability, because of their simplicity, they were the very first footwear design.
 They have stuck around since the first "shoemaker" slapped them on.
 Those first flip flops were made from a variety of local materials and, with the exception of plastic and the elimination of papyrus, doesn’t deviate much from what they are made of today.
 In ancient Egypt, papyrus was readily available and was, therefore, the material of choice.
 In Japan and China, the staple was rice straw and that is what the flip flops were made of.
-As you can see, the culture’s primary crops seemed to contribute to the choice of material for flip flops.
+As you can see, the culture’s primary crops seemed to contribute to the choice of material to make flip flops.

 Where to Wear Flip Flops

-Today, appropriate or not, you can sometimes find the ultimate in comfort-wear "blinged out" in their dressiest incarnation, attending formal affairs (wedding reception or meeting POTUS) or you find them down to their basic form: a staple on the beaches, flapping around resort towns, or even presented as gifts to the wedding guests a beachfront wedding - just a simple plastic or cloth thong between the toes and you are styling.
+Today, appropriate or not, you can find the ultimate in comfort-wear "blinged out" in their dressiest incarnation, attending formal affairs (wedding reception or meeting POTUS) or you find them down to their basic form: a staple on the beaches, flapping around resort towns, or even presented as gifts to the wedding guests at a beachfront wedding - just a simple plastic or cloth thong between the toes and you are styling.
 Anyway or anywhere you wear them, they are a pedicurist’s dream showcase.

-One bride I know handed out flip flops to each guests at the reception so that they could dance the night away in comfort.
-One bride with a Laguna Beach wedding ditched her beautiful, elegant, designer, six inch heels for a pair of flip flops as the night went splendidly on.
+Brides distribute flip flops to guests so they can dance the night away in comfort.
+One bride with a Laguna Beach wedding ditched her beautiful, elegant, designer, six inch heels for a pair of flip flops as the festivities .

-Here’s an added bonus: If you have a “no shoes rule” in your house, as I do, hand your guests a pair of flip flops to wear while they visit.
-They are so inexpensive, you can break out a new pair with each guest and they can leave for home with a parting gift.
-I keep the basket by the door full of flip flops in a variety of colors and sizes by the door.
+Here’s an added bonus: If you have a “no shoes rule” in your house, hand your guests a pair of flip flops to wear while they visit.
+They can be so inexpensive that you can break out a new pair with each guest and they can leave for home with a parting gift.
+Keep a basket full of flip flops in a variety of colors and sizes by the door.

 Flip Flops' Walk on the Dark Side

 However, very few have a reason to dislike flip flops the way that a podiatrist dislikes seeing them.
 The darker side of flip flops make them a podiatrist’s nightmare, with reason.
-There’s the pain of stubbed toes, sprained (sometimes broken) ankles, stress fractures, fallen arches, and other broken bones attributed to trips, falls and missteps, not to mention various other mishaps, associated with a shoe that is all open toes and flimsy design.
 The very design that makes them comfortable also makes them potentially dangerous.
+Consequently, there’s the pain of stubbed toes, sprained (sometimes broken) ankles, stress fractures, fallen arches, and other broken bones attributed to trips, falls and missteps, not to mention various other mishaps, associated with a shoe that is all open toes and flimsy design.
 Those thong straps that slide between the toes have even caused chaffing and sores if the the wearer ignores the obvious pain and doesn’t ditch the flip flops.

-In addition, driving in flip flops is not recommended because the shoe may get caught between the pedals making braking and/or acceleration difficult and may lead to accidents.
+In addition, driving in flip flops is not recommended because the shoe may get caught between the pedals making braking and/or acceleration difficult.
+That could be an accident waiting to happen.

-Podiatrists recommend that if you love flip flops and must wear them, spend a little extra for thicker soles and some arch to the design.
-Definitely, don't wear them all the time.
-But, let’s face it, dark side or not, they are probably here to stay with no waning in popularity.
+Podiatrists recommend that if you love flip flops and must wear them, spend a little extra for thicker soles, with some arch to the design.
+The biggest no no is wearing them all the time, as some do.
+But, let’s face it, dark side or not, they are here to stay with no waning in popularity.
 After all, who can resist the ease of sliding our feet up through the thonged toe and flapping our way-out the door on a bright sunny day.

-Podiatrist do have a positive use for flip flops: They often suggest you wear them when in hotel rooms and public showers to avoid picking up any unwanted foot diseases.
+Podiatrist do have a positive use for flip flops: They often suggest you wear them when in hotel rooms and public showers to avoid picking up any unwanted foot diseases like athletes foot.
+Yuk!

 When shopping for flip flops, take a little time to look for earth friendly material rather than the plastic, landfill candidates.
 Materials such as hemp, recycled bicycle tire rubber, or bamboo are great substitutes for the indestructible plastic type.

 While they are typically warm weather apparel, flip flops are adaptable to colder climes when socks are added.
 The wearers are quite proud of their abilities to walk comfortably with socks between wedged between the toes.
-However, there are socks with the big toe separated from the rest, specifically made for wearing flip flops.
+There are socks with the big toe separated from the rest, specifically made for wearing flip flops called tabi socks.

 It is obvious that Americans love flip flops.
-In recognition of that fact, as a part of its fundraising and childhood Cancer Awareness campaign, Tropical Smoothie Cafe even designated the 3rd Friday of every June as National Flip Flop Day.
-In 2017, that date will be June 16.
+In recognition of that fact and as a part of its fundraising and childhood Cancer Awareness campaign, Tropical Smoothie Cafe even designated the 3rd Friday of every June as National Flip Day.
 Every customer who enters Tropical Smoothie Cafe wearing flip flops on National Flip Flop Day will get a free smoothie.
 A very clever way to raise awareness and funds.

-And here's a flip flop bonus (at least it is to me): With the rainbow of colors, variety of designer choices and their (usually) low price point, they can help, somewhat, to satisfy shoe cravings.
-Besides, storing flip flops isn't nearly the problem it is with other shoes, although I have heard of occasional instances where, like the proverbial one sock, a single flip flop will go missing missing and you are stuck with only the right or the left.
+And here's a flip flop bonus to consider: With the rainbow of colors, variety of designer choices and their often low price point, flip flops can help to satisfy shoe cravings.
+Besides, having multiple flip flops doesn't present nearly the storage problems of other shoes.
+Occasional, like the proverbial one sock, a single flip flop will go missing missing and you are stuck with only the right or the left.

 Because of their simplicity, flip flops have slipped into our lives.
 They are timeless and universal.
 They come in many colors but they are not all created equal.
 The more expensive the flip flops, usually the more substantial the material they are made of.
 Still, they can be fun and very inexpensive, so for the love of flip flops, buy a pair or two!
 Then simply line them up, match them to the outfit, spread your big toe, slip them on and wear them out!

 If you love flip flops, customize your flip flops - DIY Style